 Source: Created on behalf of IU (2024), based on Wirtz, 2019.

-Self-Check-Questions
+Self-Check Questions

-What are the most important success factors for digital business models according to Wirth (2019)
+What are the most important success factors for digital business models according to Wirth (2019)?

-digital innovativeness, strategic and organizational flexibility, networking and integration proficiency, and user-centric design
+Digital innovativeness, strategic and organizational flexibility, networking and integration proficiency, and user-centric design

 Digital Strategy

-Digital transformation and the innovation of business models have significantly shifted consumer expectations and behaviors, challenged traditional businesses and disrupted markets across sectors.
-As Verhoef et al. (2021) articulate, consumers today navigate through a multitude of media channels, communicate seamlessly with firms and other consumers, and encounter an ever-increasing array of digital touchpoints along their customer journey.
+Digital transformation and the innovation of business models have significantly shifted consumer expectations and behaviors, challenged traditional businesses, and disrupted markets across sectors.
+As Verhoef et al. (2021) articulate, consumers today navigate a multitude of media channels, communicate seamlessly with firms and other consumers, and encounter an ever-increasing array of digital touchpoints along their customer journey.
 This evolution necessitates a profound reevaluation of strategic imperatives by firms to stay competitive and relevant.

 Embracing Digital Resources for Transformation